Introducing GPS tracking to drivers & employees

 Employee GPS Tracking Benefits

-The strongest method for easing the introduction of the Your New GPS Tracking System is to outline for your employees the primary benefits the system provides them.
+The strongest method for easing the introduction of GPS Tracking Systems is to outline for your employees the primary benefits the system provides them.
 The following are some of the employee benefits that have already been reported by Other GPS Fleet customers:

 Higher Customer Retention